Goolpe/ekf/README.md

 ### Features:
 1. Add employee;
 2. Add employee's children;
-3. Store data in sqlite;
+3. Save data using sqlite;
 3. Delete data;

 ### How to begin